shortcuts/no-neck-pain.nvim/README.md

     killAllBuffersOnDisable = false,
     -- Options related to the side buffers.
-    -- When `true`, the side buffers will be named `no-neck-pain-left` and `no-neck-pain-right` respectively. showBufferNames = false,
+    -- When `true`, the side buffers will be named `no-neck-pain-left` and `no-neck-pain-right` respectively. setBufferNames = false,
     buffers = {
         left = {
-            enabled = true,
+            -- When `false` the buffer won't be created. enabled = true,
-            -- Hex color for setting the background color of the NNP buffer as well as some other -- highlight groups to make it look clean backgroundColor = nil,
+            -- Hexadecimal color code to override the current background color of the buffer. (e.g. #24273A) -- popular theme are supported by their name:
+            -- - catppuccin-frappe
+            -- - catppuccin-latte
+            -- - catppuccin-macchiato
+            -- - catppuccin-mocha
+            -- - tokyonight-day
+            -- - tokyonight-moon
+            -- - tokyonight-night
+            -- - tokyonight-storm
+            -- - rose-pine
+            -- - rose-pine-moon
+            -- - rose-pine-dawn
-            bo = {
+            backgroundColor = nil,
             -- buffer-scoped options
-                -- Note: any `vim.bo` options will work here filetype = "no-neck-pain",
+            -- Note: any `vim.bo` options will work here bo = {
+                filetype = "no-neck-pain",
                 buftype = "nofile",
                 bufhidden = "hide",